uswds/uswds-site/_together/02-findings.md

 [^4]: Collecting and tabulating ethnicity and race response in the 2020 Census.
 (February 2020) Retrieved on August 19, 2022, from <https://www2.census.gov/about/training-workshops/2020/2020-02-19-pop-presentation.pdf>

 [^5]: Current measures of sexual orientation and gender identity in federal surveys.
 (August 2016) Retrieved on August 19, 2022, from <https://nces.ed.gov/FCSM/pdf/buda5.pdf>

+[^6]: SAMHSA’s concept of trauma and guidance for a trauma-informed approach.
+(July 2014) Retrieved on August 19, 2022, from <https://ncsacw.acf.hhs.gov/userfiles/files/SAMHSA_Trauma.pdf>

+[^7]: Trauma-informed web heuristics for communication designers.
+(October 12, 2021) Retrieved on August 19, 2022, from <https://dl.acm.org/doi/10.1145/3472714.3473638>

+[^8]: Top 10 best practices for multilingual websites.
+(June 21, 2022) Retrieved on August 19, 2022, from <https://digital.gov/resources/top-10-best-practices-for-multilingual-websites/>

 </div>
     </div>